rwdroge/oe_web_api/api-docs/EXTENDING_THE_API.md

 ## Overview

-The GenericServiceRefactored API follows a layered architecture pattern that makes it easy to extend with new entities.
+The GenericService API follows a layered architecture pattern that makes it easy to extend with new entities.
 The architecture consists of:

 1. **Entity Layer**: Defines the data structure and properties
 2. **Repository Layer**: Handles data access and persistence